Haabiy/EMRRunner/README.md

    Replace `your_access_key_id`, `your_secret_access_key`, `your_aws_region`, `your_emr_cluster_id`, `your_s3_bucket_name`, `your_api_key_value`, and `your_s3_path` with your actual AWS credentials and configurations.

    NB: It's good practice to export the necessary secret keys as environment variables before running the Flask application.
-Use the following commands: `export AWS_ACCESS_KEY_ID='your_aws_access_key_id'`
+Use the following commands: `export AWS_ACCESS_KEY_ID=your_aws_access_key_id`

 5. Ensure your AWS IAM user has the necessary permissions to access EMR resources and perform the required actions.